odea-project/qAlgorithms/test/report.md

 control value which assigns it to a bin.
 Data points are never modified during the binning process.

 <b> The RawData object: </b>
-Centroided data is stored as individual scans.
+Centroided data is stored as individual scans, with one vector per scan.
 Within the scans, data points are sorted by mz.
 Scans are accessed through a vector containing all scans.
+It is possible to account for empty scans.

 <b> Bin objects: </b>
 Every Bin stores all data points which were determined to belong to the same EIC.
 All subsetting